We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Everyone wants the data on their phone to stay private, but there’s a reason Android and iOS come with a variety of security measures to prevent other people from accessing it.
+Everyone wants the data on their phone to stay private, and Android and iOS come with a variety of security features that will prevent other people from sneaking a peek.

-If you suspect someone is snooping on you, there are some simple steps you can follow to secure your information—and also a few warning signs to look out for to make sure it doesn’t happen in the future.
+If you suspect someone is snooping on you, there are some simple steps you can follow to secure your information, as well as a few warning signs to look out for to make sure it doesn’t happen in the future.

-You can customize lock screen security on Android by going to Settings, choosing Security, and then Screen lock.
+You can customize lock screen security on Android by going to Settings, Security & privacy, Device lock, and then Screen lock.
 Meanwhile, from the Settings app on iOS, choose either Touch ID & Passcode or Face ID & Password depending on which biometric security method is built into your iPhone.

-You should also make sure the screen on your device locks as soon as possible after you’ve stopped using it—otherwise someone could surreptitiously swipe it while you’re not looking, before the locking mechanism kicks in.
-On Android, open Settings, then go to Display, Advanced, and Screen timeout to set how quickly the screen should turn off.
+You should also make sure the screen on your device locks as soon as possible after you’ve stopped using it—otherwise, someone could surreptitiously swipe it while you’re not looking before the locking mechanism kicks in.
+On Android, open Settings, then go to Display and Screen timeout to set how quickly the screen should turn off—your options go from 15 seconds to 30 minutes.
 Over in iOS settings, pick Display & Brightness, then Auto-Lock.
 The shorter the time period you set here, the more secure your data is.

 If you need to lend your phone to someone, but still worry about their unfettered access to your handset, know that you can lock people inside one particular app or prevent them from installing anything while you’re not looking.
 We’ve gone deeper into these features and other similar security options, for both Android and iOS.

 Android and iOS don’t allow apps to hide, so even if someone has gained access to your handset to install an app that’s keeping tabs on you, you’ll be able to see it.
-On Android, go to Settings, Apps and notifications, and then See all apps.
+On Android, go to Settings, Apps, and then See all apps.
+If you see something you don’t recognize, tap the item on the list and choose Uninstall.
 Within iOS, just check the main apps list in Settings.
 As the device’s owner, you can uninstall anything you don’t recognize or trust—you won’t break your phone by removing apps, so don’t hesitate if there’s something you’re unsure about.

 If you want to do a bit more detective work, you can check the permissions of any suspicious apps.
-These will show up when you tap through on the apps list from the screens just mentioned.
-In terms of notifications, system settings, device monitoring, and other special permissions, Android gives apps slightly more leeway than iOS—you can check up on these by going to Settings and choosing Apps and notifications, Advanced, and finally Special app access.
+These will show up when you tap through on the apps list from the screens just mentioned—on Android, tap on an app and go to Permissions; on iOS tap an app name from the main Settings page and check what it’s allowed to access.
+In terms of notifications, system settings, device monitoring, and other special permissions, Android gives apps slightly more leeway than iOS—you can check up on these by going to Settings and choosing Apps and Special app access.

-If you think your phone might have been compromised in some way, make sure you back up all of your data first, then perform a full reset.
+If you think your phone might have been compromised in some way, make sure you back up all of your data and perform a full reset.
 This should remove shady apps, block unauthorized access, and put you back in control.
-From Android’s settings page, choose System, Reset options, and Delete all data (factory reset).
-On iOS, open Settings, then pick General, Reset, and Erase All Content and Settings.
+From Android’s settings page, choose System, Reset options, and Erase all data (factory reset).
+On iOS, open Settings, then pick General, Transfer or Reset iPhone, and Reset.

 Watch what you’re sharing

-Apple and Google make it easy for you to share your location, photos, and calendars with other people—but only if you want to.
-This sort of sharing is something that might be enabled without your knowledge, or that you may have switched on at one point but now want to deactivate.
+Apple and Google make it easy for you to share your location, photos, and calendars with other people.
+But this sort of sharing might have been enabled without your knowledge, or you may have switched it on in the past and now want to deactivate it.

-If you’re on an iPhone, head to the People tab in the Find My app to see who can see your location at all times, and to revoke access if necessary.
+If you’re on an iPhone, open the Settings app, tap your Apple ID or name at the top of the screen, open Find My, and see who can view your location at all times.
+You can revoke access for everyone by turning off the toggle switch next to Share My Location or remove individuals by touching their name followed by Stop Sharing My Location.
 You can audit shared photo albums from the Shared Albums section of the Albums tab in Photos, and shared calendars from the Calendars screen in the Calendar app.
-If you’re in a Family Sharing group that you no longer want to be a part of, open Settings, tap your name, and choose Leave Family.
+If you’re in a Family Sharing group that you no longer want to be a part of, open Settings, tap your Apple ID or name, and choose Leave Family.

 Android handles location sharing with other people through Google Maps.
-Tap your avatar (top right), then Location sharing to check who can see your location, and to stop them, if necessary.
-You can check your shared photo albums in Google Photos by tapping the message bubble icon (top left), but you’ll need to open up Google Calendar on the web to edit shared calendars.
-Click the three dots next to any calendar in the column on the left, then Settings and sharing to see who can view your schedule.
+Tap your avatar (top right), then Location sharing to check who can see your location and to stop them, if necessary.
+You can check your shared photo albums in Google Photos by tapping the Sharing tab at the bottom of the screen, but you’ll need to open up Google Calendar on the web to edit shared calendars.
+Hover over the name of a calendar on the left sidebar and click the three dots that appear, and on the emerging menu, select Settings and sharing to see who can view your schedule.

-Google Families works in a similar way to Apple Family Sharing, with certain notes and calendars marked as accessible by everyone.
-No one in the family can see any personal files unless you specifically share them, but if you want to leave a family group, open up the Play Store app on Android.
-Then tap the menu button (top left), Account, Family, and View family members.
-If you tap the three dots (top right), you’ll find the Leave family group option.
+Google Families works in a similar way to Apple Family Sharing, with certain notes and calendars marked as accessible by everyone, though no one will be able to see any personal files unless the owner specifically shares them.
+If you want to leave a family group, open the Play Store app on Android, and tap your avatar (top left).
+Once you’re there, go to Settings, Family, and Manage family members.
+Then, in the top right, tap the three dots and Leave family group.

 With so much of our digital lives now stored in the cloud, hacking these services is arguably an easier route into your data than physically accessing your phone.
 If your Apple or Google account gets compromised, your emails, photos, notes, calendars, and messages could all be vulnerable, and you wouldn’t necessarily know it.